Friedrich von Oppeln-Bronikowski

 Friedrich von Oppeln-Bronikowski (7 April 1873 – 9 October 1936) was a German writer, translator, publisher and cultural historian.
-His grave is located in the Südwestkirchhof Stahnsdorf near Berlin.
+His grave is located in the Stahnsdorf South-Western Cemetery near Berlin.

 Life

 Friedrich von Oppeln-Bronikowski was born into a traditionalist family of military officers in Kassel.
 He began a similarly ambitious military career himself, attending a cadet academy then joining a Hussar regiment.
 However, a serious riding accident brought his military career to a sudden end.

 Studies and writing career

 Oppeln-Bronikowski turned his attention to a civilian education, studying philosophy and archaeology in Berlin.
 Afterwards he lived as an independent author first in Italy then in Switzerland.
 In 1905 he returned to Berlin and published numerous novels, novellas, and short stories.
 Military life and Prussian history were frequent subjects of his works and appealed to the interests of his contemporaries.
 He also wrote biographical compositions and essays on cultural history.